 Why Live in Greendale

-Greendale, a residential neighborhood in Worcester, is known for its quieter atmosphere and proximity to the suburbs.
-The area features single-family homes, including bungalows, ranch-style houses, Cape Cods, and colonials, situated on small, grassy lots with wooden fences, sidewalks, and stone walls.
+Greendale is a residential neighborhood in Worcester known for its quieter atmosphere and proximity to the suburbs.
+The area features single-family homes, including bungalows, ranch-style houses, Cape Cods and colonials, most of which are situated on small, grassy lots framed by wooden fences, sidewalks and stone walls.
 The neighborhood is home to Quinsigamond Community College, where residents can take classes or use the running track.
-Recreational activities are abundant, with little league games at Kendrick Field, which also has a playground, basketball court, and multi-purpose field.
-The Greendale Family Branch YMCA is located near Indian Lake, offering a boat launch, public park, and swimming section.
-Greendale connects to downtown Worcester via West Boylston Street, lined with dining options like Quinn’s Irish Pub and the family-owned Eggroll Lady and Fish Shack, known for its egg rolls and fried fish.
+Recreational activities are abundant, with little league games at Kendrick Field, which also has a playground, basketball court and multi-purpose field.
+The Greendale Family Branch YMCA is located near Indian Lake, offering a boat launch, public park and swimming section.
+Greendale connects to downtown Worcester via West Boylston Street, which is lined with dining options like Quinn’s Irish Pub and the family-owned Eggroll Lady and Fish Shack, known for its egg rolls and fried fish.
 The neighborhood was once anchored by the Greendale Mall, now set to be replaced by an Amazon distribution center.
+Students may attend Worcester Public Schools.
 Greendale is bordered by Interstate 190 and Interstate 290, providing access to Marlborough in 25 minutes and Boston in an hour.

 Frequently Asked Questions